 At a time when biotechnology has the capability of altering long-standing relationships between kanaka and ‘āina, what are the critical questions that will guide our future scientists towards pono research approaches?
 Our curriculum simultaneously addresses these important questions as we help students to unravel the mechanics of genome sequencing, genetic modification and gene editing.

-Follow us on Instagram (@aina_informatics) for the latest on our citizen science projects, #teachertips, and announcements.
+Follow us on Instagram (@aina_informatics) for the latest on our citizen science projects, our #AINmobilelab, #teachertips, and other announcements.